cosminadrianpopescu/vim-sql-workbench/README.md

 call this command, the plugin will return it's source code, if the selected word is an object in the database.
 Otherwise, it will return an empty result set.

+## SWSqlExecuteNow

+*Parameters*:

+* port: the port on which to execute the command
+* sql: The query to be sent to the DBMS

+Executes a query against the DBMS on the indicated port.

+## SWSqlExecuteNowLastResult

+Shows the communication with the server for the last `SWSqlExecuteNow` command.

 ## SWSqlExport